ork-labs/ork/docs/ROADMAP.md

 **Objective:** Replace the volatile in-memory state store with a persistent, production-grade alternative using BoltDB.

 **Rationale:** A daemon must survive restarts and maintain its state.
 The `MemoryStateStore` is insufficient for this purpose.
-BoltDB is chosen for its simplicity, transactional guarantees, and lack of external dependencies, making it a perfect fit for a self-contained GXO daemon.
+BoltDB is chosen for its simplicity, transactional guarantees, and lack of external dependencies, making it a perfect fit for a self-contained ORK daemon.
 Encryption at rest is a foundational security requirement.

 **Impacted Files & Detailed Changes:**